prajwaln/news-recommender/README.md

 ## Environment Setup and Dependencies

-The entire project has written in Python Jupyter Notebook in [Azure ML studio](https://ml.azure.com/#) environment and required packages and dependencies are available in that.
+The entire project is written in Python Jupyter Notebook in [Azure ML studio](https://ml.azure.com/#) environment and required packages and dependencies are available in that.
 Any additional sownloads or installations are performed in the notebook.

 Alternatively, a [requirements.txt](../blob/master/requirements.txt) file has been provided which can be used to setup a new environment.